dotenv-org/dotenv-org.github.io/docs/integrations/heroku/nodejs.md

 That's it!
 On deploy, your `.env.vault` file will be decrypted and its production secrets injected as environment variables – just in time.

 You'll know things worked correctly when you see `'Loading env from encrypted .env.vault'` in your logs.
+If a `DOTENV_KEY` is not set (for example when developing on your local machine) it will fall back to standard [dotenv](https://github.com/motdotla/dotenv) functionality.

-{% include helpers/screenshot.html url="/assets/img/cloudinary/dotenv_vault_heroku_logs_encrypted_loading_env_vault_qbwich.png" %}
+{% include helpers/screenshot_browser.html url="/assets/img/docs/heroku-logs-vault.png" www="heroku logs --tail" %}

-Additional Note: If a `DOTENV_KEY` is not set (for example when developing on your local machine) it will fall back to standard [dotenv](https://github.com/motdotla/dotenv) functionality.
+{% include docs/welldone.html %}